Relisting on eBay and Photos Disappear? Why It Happens + How to Prevent It

 So when you click Relist:

-- The relisted item may appear with zero photos
+• The relisted item may have no photos

 This is why sellers often say: